magento/devdocs/src/guides/v2.3/extension-dev-guide/plugins.md

 ## Configuration inheritance

-Classes and interfaces that are implementations of or inherit from classes that have plugins will also inherit plugins from the parent class.
+Classes and interfaces that are implementations of, or inherit from, classes that have plugins will also inherit plugins from the parent class.

 Magento uses plugins defined in the global scope when the system is in a specific area (such as frontend or backend).
 You can extend or override these global plugin configurations with an area's `di.xml` file.